Market Segmentation Research for Home Improvement

 Flooring

-Segments shaped by category adoption (LVT growth vs solid wood preference) and by online specification behaviour.
+Shaped by category adoption (LVT growth vs solid wood) and online specification behaviour.

 Subsector